shyft-eric/2025-a4d-ai-photo-booth/README.md

 3. **View your app** once generated at `/app{N}` (e.g., `/app5`)

 4. **Create your collage** at `/collage/app{N}`:
-   - Choose from 4 different layouts (A, B, C, D)
+   - Choose from 3 different layouts (A, B, C)
    - Click "Download Collage" to save your creation

 ### For Operators (Running Claude Code)